 The TIP is required to demonstrate that existing transportation facilities are being adequately operated and maintained by showing the operation and maintenance funds.
 Section 3 Accomplishments includes a discussion on how the region's existing transportation system is being adequately operated and maintained.
-We estimate that the region overall is spending 68.91% of the total local roadway and transit expenditures on system preservation type projects.
-Of this amount, the region is spending 68.73% of its total roadway expenditures on operation and maintenance, and approximately 77.65% of its transit expenditure on operation and maintenance.
-This is consistent with the previous TIP analysis that estimated approximately 73.42% of total local roadway and transit expenditures were for system preservation type projects.
+We estimate that the region overall is spending 83.69% of the total local roadway expenditures on system preservation type projects.
+This is consistent with the previous TIP analysis that estimated approximately 68.91% of total local roadway expenditures were for system preservation type projects.
 System preservation projects are essential to the long-term viability of the region's transportation system.